 Conduct Research Regarding the Quality of RVs from Various RV Manufacturers and Ownership Experiences

 It’s important to consider the manufacturer’s history and reputation when planning to buy a new RV.
 Some RV manufacturers, (Newmar for example), have a longstanding history of producing high quality RVs over many years, and of improving their product with time and changing client needs.
-Our 2005 Newmar Mountain Aire has served us well since we bought it (new)!
+Our 2005 Newmar Mountain Aire served us well for nearly two decades after we bought it (new)!

 On the other hand, there are other RV manufacturers whose longstanding history is one involving a reputation for using low-quality materials that result in numerous customer complaints year after year.